Murder of Vladislav Tornovoy: Investigator’s comments

-The court session
+Trial

-The court session of the case of Vladislav Tornovoy murder started at December, 2013 and it took place behind closed doors in Volgograd countryside justice.
-According to press secretary of Volgograd countryside justice Vladimir Shevchenko the court session is close, because of “discussion of private life of the victim”.
-At last court session decision was made to send three suspect to Moscow Institute of Serbsky for psychiatric examinations.
+The trial started in December 2013 and it took place behind closed doors in the Volgograd Regional Court.
+The press secretary of the Volgograd Regional Court, Vladimir Shevchenko, said that the court session is closed because of "discussion of private life of the victim".
+The court session decided to send the three suspects to the Serbsky Center in Moscow for psychiatric examinations.
 Sessions will continue after examinations proceed.
-Tornovoy family ignores the court session, and lawyers refuse to comment.
-There are no press releases.
+Tornovoy family ignored the court session, and lawyers refused to comment.